cimryan/teslausb/README.md

 ## Create your archive
 ### Hosting on Windows
-Set up a share on a Windows machine to host the archive.
+Set up a share on a Windows (or macOS using Sharing, or Linux using Samba) machine to host the archive.
 These instructions assume that you created a share named "SailfishCam" on the server "Nautilus".
 It is recommended that you create a new user.
 Grant the user you'll be using read/write access to the share.
 These instructions will assume that the user you've created is named "sailfish" and that the password for this user is "pa$$w0rd".

 Get the IP address of the archive machine.
 You'll need this later, so write it down, somewhere.
 You can do this by opening a command prompt on the archive machine and typing ipconfig.
 Get the IP address from the line labeled "IPv4 Address".
 These instructions will assume that the IP address of the archive server is 192.168.0.41.